kimchitsigai/Articles-and-Tutorials/users_jailkit_chroot.md

 ## Setting up a `chroot` Jail Environment

 There needs to be a directory where the entire jail environment will be setup.
 Jailed users will see this directory as the root directory of the server.

->You are free to choose whichever directory structure you wish, e.g. <code>/home/jail/</code>, <code>/var/chroot/</code>, <code>/jail</code>, etc.
+You are free to choose whatever directory structure you wish, e.g. <code>/home/jail/</code>, <code>/var/chroot/</code>, <code>/jail</code>, etc.

+#### The `jk_init` utility

-Jailkit automatically creates the root of the `chroot` jail if it does not exist.
+Create a jail using the <code>jk\_init</code> utility and specify the jail's location and what jailed-programs you want included in the jail; and Jailkit will automatically create, and assign the appropriate permissions to, the root of the `chroot` jail if it does not already exist.
+By employing the <code>jk_init</code> utility, you can automate the jail-directory, and jailed-program, setup.
+To do so, execute (feel free to substitute <code>/chroot</code> with a directory of your choice):

-### Setup the programs to make available inside the jail

-By employing the <code>jk_init</code> utility, you can automate the balance of the jail-directory setup.
-Execute:

-	sudo jk_init -v -j /chroot basicshell editors extendedshell netutils ssh sftp
+	sudo jk_init -v -j /chroot basicshell editors extendedshell jk_lsh netutils ssh sftp

-The above command will allow the jailed user to use the programs listed.
+The above command will allow the jailed user(s) to use the programs listed.

+#### The `jk_lsh` utility

+provides a special shell that limits the binaries it will execute to those that have been explicitly allowed.
+All other commands or regular shell access are denied.
+That way, even if a user uploads their own binary file, the user will **not** be able to execute it.

+This can be used to restrict an account to a specific use.
+For example, <code>jk\_lsh</code> can be used to make rsync-, cvs-, sftp- or scp-only accounts.
+Allowed actions are read from <code>/etc/jailkit/jk\_lsh.ini</code>.
+If you run <code>jk\_lsh</code> inside a `chroot` jail, make sure <code>jk_lsh.ini</code> is copied into that `chroot` jail, i.e. <code>/path/to/jail/etc/jailkit/jk\_lsh.ini</code>.

 ## Creating &amp; Jailing a User